What do we mean by drought-tolerant?

 * Can tolerate compacted soil from intense heat, but also responds well from turning the soil around its roots and a layer of mulch to preserve soil moisture.

 What we don't mean by drought-tolerant are plants that thrive without any watering at all and no attention to soil health.
 Leaf blowing in the planting beds for example, is terrible for soil health because it takes away valuable top soil and compacts stressed soil even further, exposing tree roots and drip lines.
 No leaf blowing in the planting beds, please.

 There was one exception I saw in France that was thriving on nothing in intense heat and produced delicious, abundant fruit.....

 The fig tree!
 They were thriving with no watering in triple digit heat.
 Figs also do very well here in the East Bay.
 I've joked instead of Oakland, we could have been called Figland (or Plumland : ) So let's plant more fig trees (though there's the problem of the squirrels eating the fruit, but that's another discussion...)

-Drought-tolerant is a complicated idea but important to consider and continue discussing.
-I hope this fall brings some rain and cooling temperatures.
+Drought-tolerant is a complicated idea but important to consider and discuss.
+I hope this fall brings rain and cooling temperatures.
 I'll be planting more trees and encouraging shade where I can to accommodate the heat that's inevitably here to stay.